compi-migui/tfg-doc/src/md/30_intro.md

 ## Introduction
 Due to their remote location, inspection and maintenance activities on offshore wind turbines are very costly both in terms of risk to workers' health and safety and in economic cost.
 As worlwide investment on renewable energy sources — including offshore wind turbines — grows, we can expect that toll to increase accordingly unless remedied.

+Improved processing of remotely-sensed data can help minimize the number of interventions needed, and thus also the human and economic costs involved: if we can more accurately tell how a structure is doing we don't need people to put themselves at risk by checking in on it in person as often.

 **TODO: Maybe some words about how no engineering project, new technique or scientific advancement can be considered in isolation without examining the wider context of the world and the industry it is part of.
 Pure math/science advancement for the sake of knowledge vs. application of those from an engineering POV.
 That is why we talk so much about stuff that's unrelated to a strictly mathy data processing problem**

 In this section we will first very briefly examine the role of wind power generation and its future trends and the relevance of offshore wind turbines in that wider picture.
 This will serve to justify _why_ the goals we are setting out to achieve are worth reaching in the first place.